RupeshKeesaram/RAGUsingRedisVectorStore/README.md

 2. **Search**: Search the Redis vector store for relevant documents based on a query.

-Refer to the endpoint_collections section for further details on available endpoints.( There's one more API to clear the content of redis store, but that's related to this assignment, so I'm not sharing that in the collection file)
 ## Troubleshooting
 Ensure that the Redis Stack container is running properly.
 If you encounter issues with the OpenAI API, check that you have correctly set your OPENAI_API_KEY.